Architecting software monitors for control-flow anomaly detection through large language models and conformance checking: Introduction

-Software monitoring has been implemented through run-time verification of declarative specifications and run-time model checking \cite{zee2007runtimechecking, zhao2009modelbasedruntimeverification, kejstova2017modelcheckingruntimeverification, czepa2020temporalpropertiesunderstandability}.
-Run-time verification is closely aligned with formal software specifications and can accurately identify errors that violate those specifications, although its effectiveness depends on the completeness and correctness of the underlying models.
-This challenge is particularly pronounced in modern software systems, where maintaining strict consistency between system models and their implementations is difficult due to system complexity and multi-developer settings \cite{weidmann2018tolerant,trols2019multifaceted}.
-Moreover, increasingly complex systems introduce incompleteness and uncertainty, including so-called ``unknown unknowns'', anomalies that cannot be anticipated due to the lack of prior knowledge of their existence.
-Such emergent unwanted behavior can have multiple causes, such as system integration of different, possibly commercial-off-the-shelf components or lack of resources to evaluate all the possible fault scenarios of the system \cite{tetlie2023systemsintegration, prokop2024aerospacesoftwareerrors}.
+Software monitoring has been implemented through runtime verification \cite{cinque2013rulebasedmonitoring, kejstova2017modelcheckingruntimeverification, cimatti2019nurv, czepa2020temporalpropertiesunderstandability}.
+Runtime verification is closely aligned with formal software specifications and can accurately identify errors that violate them, although its effectiveness depends on the completeness and correctness of the underlying models.
+In fact, runtime verification requires the synthesis of software monitors by specifying properties and assumptions about the execution, involving a thorough understanding of the software functionality, strong observability guarantees, and control over the environment in which the software is deployed~\cite{cimatti2025effectivemonitoring}.
+These challenges are particularly pronounced in modern software systems, where maintaining strict consistency between system models and their implementations is difficult due to system complexity and multi-developer settings \cite{jongeling2022consistencymanagement,weidmann2018tolerant,trols2019multifaceted}.
+Moreover, increasingly complex systems introduce incompleteness and uncertainty, including so-called ``unknown unknowns''~\cite{sinclair2025chasing} and, more specifically, residual faults~\cite{natella2013sfi}, which cause anomalous behavior that cannot be anticipated due to the lack of prior knowledge of their existence.
+Such emergent unwanted behavior can have multiple causes, such as system integration of different, possibly commercial-off-the-shelf components or lack of resources to evaluate all the possible normal and faulty scenarios of the system \cite{tetlie2023systemsintegration, prokop2024aerospacesoftwareerrors}.

+To account for unforeseen behaviors and environmental uncertainty at runtime, control-flow anomaly detection can exploit machine/deep learning approaches to characterize the observable normal behavior directly from log data and use such characterization to check for deviations at runtime~\cite{singh2017fuzzyfaultprediction, du2017deeplog, denaro2023softwarefailuresmonitoring, han2023loggpt, guan2024wake, zhang2025llmbasedadexplaination}.
+While these approaches are more flexible and domain-agnostic, they suffer from significant and broadly documented limitations related to their explainability and trustworthiness, which hinder their deployment in critical scenarios~\cite{rawal2022trustworthyaiadvances}.
+Moreover, their data-driven and domain-agnostic nature loosens the relationship with the software specification, which makes connecting their diagnoses with high-level designs more challenging.